brunosduarte/feedget/README.md

 ## 📋 Project

-FeedGet is a modular widget that you can put inside any other application, where is possible to send an email with a feedback message.
+FeedGet is a component widget that you can put inside any other application, where is possible to send an email with a feedback message.
 It is a full-stack project developing web and mobile versions of the app.

 ### 🚀 Technologies